vt-aoe-nanosat-avionics/andrew-c_dh/README.md

 ## Programming the Stackup

-The code included in this repo is intended to be programmed onto each of the boards as part of a combined stackup (i.e. fully connected and inside the chassis).
-However the hardware realities of the stack throw off this process.
-When possible, program the boards before placing them in a unified stackup, barring that here are notes from the process in 2021:

-* Program the CTRL board
-    * Ground the stackup via the chassis and as many pins as possible.
-    * Provide 3.3V (<100mA) directly to Vdd on the CTRL board.
-    * Program the CTRL board with the flight code-- the flight code will enabled the voltage rails to the EXPT board and COMM board, then turn off power to the CTRL board.
 * Programming the EXPT board:
     * Grounding is key for this to work
     * Attach logic analyzer pins to the st-link programming pins (SWDIO and SWCLK)